 Mosie supported Hillary Clinton for president in 2008 and again in 2016.
 She knocked on doors in New Hampshire with Arkansas Travelers for Hillary in November 2015 and February 2016.
 She attended the Women's Summit in January 2016, and knocked on doors for Hillary in Iowa.
 To finish her door-knocking packets, Mosie worked in five degree weather, put cables on her car tires in a snow storm and continued working after dark.

 After winning elections to serve as eighth grade class president and high school student council class representative, Mosie joined Junior Statesmen of America (JSA) and Model United Nations.
-When former Congresswoman Geraldine Ferraro accepted the 1984 Democratic vice presidential nomination in San Francisco, Mosie was at the JSA convention across the Bay.
+The same summer former Congresswoman Geraldine Ferraro accepted the 1984 Democratic vice presidential nomination in San Francisco, Mosie attended the JSA convention across the Bay.
 She recalls saying at the time, this country moves so slowly that we still won't have a woman president 30 years from now--that was 35 years ago already!
 At that time, Mosie committed doing everything she could to elect a woman to the presidency--including preparing herself to run for president, win, take the oath of office and serve well.

 After college, Mosie volunteered on Senator Dianne Feinstein's 1992 campaign and later worked in her United States Senate office.
-Mosie also worked for women in the U.S. House of Representatives and volunteered on women's campaigns in Iowa and New Hampshire--helping briefly on one of former Governor and now Senator Jeanne Shaheen's early statewide races.
+Mosie also worked in the U.S. House of Representatives for Congresswoman Corrine Brown and Congresswoman Loretta Sanchez and volunteered on women's campaigns in Iowa and New Hampshire--helping briefly on one of former Governor and now Senator Jeanne Shaheen's early statewide races.